Mission Statement

 ADI projects have included research and publication in the areas of:

-- Traditional Chinese paintings and calligraphy
+- traditional and ancient Chinese paintings and calligraphy

-- Italian Renaissance paintings and other art
+- Italian Renaissance paintings and art

-- 19th and 20th-century Japanese prints
+- 19th and 20th century Japanese prints

 - Contemporary American and British landscape painting